KyrosKrane/AnnoyingPopupRemover/README.md

 - Undercutting when selling an item on the auction house.
 (This is off by default - please don't undercut, it's not needed!)
 - Buying a dragonriding talent.
 - Crafting a profession work order using your own reagents or materials.
+- Enabling the ActionCam or other experimental settings.
-- Chatting with NPCs, such as teleporting to the Darkmoon Faire or starting some pet battles.
+- Chatting with NPCs, such as teleporting to the Darkmoon Faire, healing pets at a stable master, or starting pet battles.

 In addition, it simplifies the following dialog: